commonbaseapp/zodex/README.md

 JSON reference in place of an object `properties` object.
 You can either resolve this first with another library (if it is a non-cyclic reference), or target the whole object or individual properties.

-## Roadmap

-- custom error messages are not included

 ## Caveats